remblock/REMChain-AutoUnregister/README.md

 # REMChain-Automated-Unregprod

-#### This script will unregister a block producer if they fail to produce blocks by a certain number of minutes.
+#### This script will unregister a block producer if they fail to produce blocks within a specified time frame.
+The time frame can be adjusted according to the block producers tolerance/preference.

 ***